-Completed Clinical Trials for MGuard Coronary Bare-Metal Stent Plus Bio-Stable Mesh with either saphenous vein graft coronary interventions or native coronary lesions treatable by a stenting procedure (blockages where no bypass procedure was performed).
+Completed Clinical Trials for MGuard Coronary Bare-Metal Stent Plus Bio-Stable Mesh

+As shown in the table above, we have completed three clinical trials with respect to our MGuard Coronary with bio-stable mesh.
+Our first study, conducted at two centers in Germany, included 41 patients with either saphenous vein graft coronary interventions or native coronary lesions treatable by a stenting procedure (blockages where no bypass procedure was performed).
 The MGuard Coronary rate of device success, meaning the stent was successfully deployed in the target lesion, was 100% and the rate of procedural success, meaning there were no major adverse cardiac events prior to hospital discharge, was 95.1%.
-At six months, only one patient (2.5% of participants) had major myocardial infarction (QWMI) and 19.5% of participants had target vessel revascularization (an invasive procedure required due to a stenosis in the same vessel treated in the study).
+At six months, only one patient (2.4% of participants) had major Q-wave myocardial infarction (QWMI) and 19.5% of participants had target vessel revascularization (an invasive procedure required due to a stenosis in the same vessel treated in the study).
 This data supports MGuard Coronary's safety in the treatment of vein grafts and native coronary legions.